 About Phoenix Expedition Medicine

 Phoenix Expedition Medicine is the collective vision of four close friends and UK based expedition medics, all of whom are hugely experienced experts in different areas within the fields of expedition medicine, travel health, mountain medicine, and global health.
-Within our number we can boast two of the authors and editors of the OUP Handbook on Expedition and Wilderness Medicine, as well as one of the UK’s leading authorities on expedition and mountain medicine.
+Within our number we can boast four members of the RCPSG teaching faculty for the International Diploma in Wilderness and Expedition Medicine and both of the programme directors for the Diploma.
+Additionally we have two authors and editors of the OUP Handbook on Expedition and Wilderness Medicine, as well as one of the UK’s leading authorities on expedition and mountain medicine.

 Individually we bring a varied and unique set of life skills born out of our universal passion for travel and adventure in remote places.
 We believe expedition medicine and the health of host countries are intrinsically linked and our enthusiasm for the provision of health care training in these places is testimony to this fact.
 This ethos is backed up by a vast amount of knowledge and decades of personal hands-on involvement with expedition medicine, and the implementation of global health projects.
 Our hope is that in passing on our knowledge we might inspire, motivate and equip non-medical people with the practical skills, confidence, and awareness of ethical considerations, that they need when operating in remote areas.